 Norwood 7 hair loss is the most advanced stage — characterised by complete baldness on the top of the head and front hairline, leaving only a horseshoe-shaped ring of hair around the sides and back of the head.

 This severity of hair loss can have a significant impact on your confidence.
 It can lead to feelings of embarrassment, shame and even social anxiety, particularly when meeting new people.
-Some men may experience depression and low self-esteem as a result of their hair loss.
+Some men may experience depression and low self-esteem as a result of this advanced stage of hair loss.

 Norwood 7 hair loss is an extensive level of hair loss for patients.
 For many, surgery might not be suitable but for some with a healthy amount of hair on the back and sides of the scalp, surgery can be a viable hair restoration procedure.
 I always go through how much is possible with my patients as having such extensive hair loss limits the possible outcomes surgery can achieve.